Seamless Migration from Medium to Self-Hosted Website

 Local preview successful!

-Keep this Terminal open, and the local site will remain active.
-The Terminal will continuously update the site access logs, making it easier for us to debug.
+As long as this Terminal is open, the local website will be running.
+The Terminal will continuously update the website access logs, making it easier for us to debug.

-We can open another new Terminal for subsequent operations.
+We can open a new Terminal for other subsequent operations.

 Jekyll Directory Structure